-General Counsel, California State Assembly Speaker
+General Counsel and Deputy Chief of Staff, California State Assembly Speaker

 Area of Practice: Capital Lawyering